GeorgeM2564/Remix-random-contracts/README.md

-ok so this made fro fum
+ok so this made for fun